Bisonai/orakl-docs/en/developers-guide/data-feed-v2.md

 The values returned from `latestRoundData()` and `getRoundData(roundId)` functions do not include only the data feed value (=`answer`) at corresponding round `id` but also `updatedAt`

-`updatedAt` represents the timestamp when the round was updated last time. `id` is the round `id` in which the answer was computed.
+`updatedAt` represents the timestamp when the round was updated last time.

 > We highly recommend you to keep track of all metadata returned by both `latestRoundData()` and `getRoundData(roundId)`.
 If your application is dependent on frequent updates, you have to make sure in application layer that data returned by any of these functions is not stale.